ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Justin Drake**: To add on Phase 1, we're likely to have some cryptanalysis done.
 We might have Kovatovich analyze the cryptography used there.

-One of the primitives we're using is the Lujon symbol, as a PRF.
+One of the primitives we're using is the Legendre symbol, as a PRF.
 It would still be good to have it audited because it's an assumption not used in production right now.

 #### 3.3.3 [Phase 2](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/eth-2.0-phases/)

 **Timestamp: [33:06](https://youtu.be/YB8o_5qjNBc?t=1986)**

 **Vitalik Buterin**: Not much progress from myself.
-One of the bigger issues and trade-offs to think about is still how free markets would work.
+One of the bigger issues and trade-offs to think about is still how relay markets would work.
 Would be good to get more feedback on that.

 The Plasma people are going to release a post on OVM very soon.

-**Will Villanueva**: Continuing work on SSE partials.
+**Will Villanueva**: Continuing work on SSZ partials.

 Will have prototype Phase 1 implementation.
 Will have Phase 1 & Phase 2 testnets.
 In general, the scout codebase is in Rust.
 The prototype will extend the work from Lighthouse.
 Kicking that off next week.